 Other ways in which PM contributes to medical care include:

-The consultant will provide optimal care for patients with complicated medical illnesses such as AIDS, cancer, or patients being advised for transplants.
-This service of C-L psychiatry calls for close connection with primary physicians.
+- The consultant will provide optimal care for patients with complicated medical illnesses such as AIDS, cancer, or patients being advised for transplants.
+This service of C-L psychiatry calls for a close connection with primary physicians.

 The above practices of psychosomatic medicine are limited in the field of teaching and in specialty hospitals because of the shortage of PM psychiatrists.
 In order to overcome this shortfall, the American psychiatric association, the University of Michigan, and other psychiatric academies have enhanced authorized fellowship programs.